ooni/spec/test-specs/ts-021-dash.md

 even if there is a transient network issue.

-However, precisely because of its simplicity, this test provides more hints at the network quality.
+However, precisely because of its simplicity, this test provides more hints about the network quality.
 It basically shows at which video bitrate you can typically stream from your vantage point, relying only on the quality of the network to ensure smooth streaming.